qinyanjuidavid/Kikao-Hostels/projectStructure.md

 - Students and Administrator can view and update their profiles (Done)
 - Password Reset can take place (Done)
 - Administrator can view all students and Administrators and can update their details
-- Administrators can create hostel
+- Administrators can create hostel(Done)
-- Administrator can create room
+- Administrator can create room(Done)
-- Administrator can create space
+- Administrator can create space(Done)
-- Administrator can book for students
+- Administrator can book for students(Done)
-- Students can book hostel and view the hostel that they have booked
+- Students can book hostel and view the hostel that they have booked(Done)